devtooligan/awesome-huff/README.md

 ```
 *ascii art credit: Joan Stark (jgs)

 Huff is a low-level programming language designed for developing highly optimized smart contracts that run on the Ethereum Virtual Machine (EVM).
 Huff does not hide the inner workings of the EVM.
-Instead, Huff exposes its programming stack to the developer for manual manipulation.
+Instead, Huff exposes its programming stack and provides useful tools like constants and macros.

 Initially developed by the [Aztec Protocol](https://github.com/AztecProtocol) team, Huff was created to write [Weierstrudel](https://github.com/AztecProtocol/weierstrudel), an on-chain elliptical curve arithmetic library that requires incredibly optimized code which neither Solidity nor Yul could provide.